chiaracriscuolo/FAIR-CARE/README.md

 # 🔬 FAIR-CARE
-A Comparative Evaluation of Unfairness Mitigation Approaches for Healthcare Datasets
+A Comparative Evaluation of Unfairness Mitigation Approaches for Healthcare Datasets.
+FAIR-CARE is a Python-based framework designed to evaluate and mitigate algorithmic bias in healthcare machine learning pipelines.
+It supports multiple fairness metrics, mitigation strategies, and  machine learning models commonly used in healthcare prediction tasks.

 This Github repository contains the source code and the plots of the experiments of the paper.